GRIFFINCollaboration/griffin-dashboard/README.md

 ###Overall Programmatic Logic

 ####x-tags
 As advertised, Mark II is meant to be modular.
 The web components that live in `xTags` can be included at will in any page, and all follow the same pattern: on instantiation, they configure their internal DOM structure, and each non-static element is required to have an `update` method, which goes looking for new information in memory to populate itself with.
-The key designe element in that sentence was 'in memory' - all network requests for new information are handled in the main event loop.
+The key design element in that sentence was 'in memory' - all network requests for new information are handled in the main event loop, and not by the components themselves.

 ####The Main Event (loop)
 Every Mark II page relies on a loop of the following form to update itself continuously: